-9.36 gbod
+9.37 gbod

 This keyword is used to define or redefine a body in the most basic way (see also "qbod").
 Each body must have five to seven surfaces to be mesh-able.
 However, the number of recommended surfaces is six.
 The first two surfaces should be the "top" and the "bottom" surfaces.
-For example, will create a body B001.
-The keyword "NORM" is a necessary placeholder for future functionallity but has no actual meaning.
+For example, gbod B001 NORM - S001 + S002 - S005 - S004 - S003 - S006 will create a body B001.
+The keyword "NORM" is a necessary placeholder for future functionality but has no actual meaning.
 Next, follow the surfaces with a sign "+" or "-" in front that indicates the orientation of each surface.
 These signs will be corrected automatically if necessary.
 If the an automatically generated name is desired, then type "!" instead of a name.